oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 If an image file and ConfigMap file both have the same name, then both files are loaded.

-For example, if you have these files in the image directory `/u01/model_home/models`:
+For example, if you have these files in the model home directory `/u01/wdt/models`:

 ```
 jdbc.20.yaml